chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 Next we will create our first layer.
 Remember that an **AWS OpsWorks layer** is a blueprint that describes a set of one or more instances.
 The shortname is required to only contain lower case a-z, 0-9, and - or _ characters.

+In our layer we will be associating the default recipe from our `opsworks-linux-demo-cookbook-django` cookbook to the `Deploy` lifecycle event.

 <img src="http://www.jendavis.org/assets/opswork_diagram_layer.png" width="420" height="239">

 ```